 France expects the Pyongyang regime to make tangible gestures to demonstrate its genuine willingness to engage in a process of dismantling its nuclear and ballistic programme in a complete, verifiable and irreversible manner.
 In the meantime, dialogue must be accompanied by rigorous enforcement of the sanctions decided by the Security Council.

-France has proposed to provide its support and expertise for a future denuclearization process.
+France has offered to provide its support and expertise for a future denuclearization process.
 Its own experience in dismantling certain nuclear facilities (including its test sites and certain reactors) and its status as a nuclear-weapon State make France an important contributor to the process from the technical expertise standpoint.